couchrest/couchrest/README.md

 ## Easy Install

-Easy Install is moving to RubyForge, heads up for the gem.
+    $ sudo gem install couchrest

+Alternatively, you can install from Github:

+    $ gem sources -a http://gems.github.com (you only have to do this once)
+    $ sudo gem install mattetti-couchrest

 ### Relax, it's RESTful

-The core of Couchrest is Heroku’s excellent REST Client Ruby HTTP wrapper.
+CouchRest rests on top of a HTTP abstraction layer using by default Heroku’s excellent REST Client Ruby HTTP wrapper.
-REST Client takes all the nastyness of Net::HTTP and gives is a pretty face, while still giving you more control than Open-URI.
-I recommend it anytime you’re interfacing with a well-defined web service.
+Other adapters can be added to support more http libraries.

 ### Running the Specs